 A symptom similar to poverty of speech may occur in people with alogia.
 This issue, poverty of content, involves a typical amount of speech that conveys little to no useful information.
 A person speaking with poverty of content may use terms and phrases that are vague, stereotypical, overly concrete, overly abstract, or simply repetitive.

 Statements that qualify as poverty of content are almost the opposite of poverty of speech.
 While the words are coherent and may make sense on a surface level, they lack any real meaning.
-In one account, a patient speaks about schizophrenia and states that he, “Would like to see schizophrenia not used as a diagnosis but instead allow full integrity or half-integrity by calling it (1) insomnia after admission or (2) a poem with one-way signs to stop ankle wear and tear.”
+For example, there is an account of a patient speaking about schizophrenia who states that he, “Would like to see schizophrenia not used as a diagnosis but instead allow full integrity or half-integrity by calling it (1) insomnia after admission or (2) a poem with one-way signs to stop ankle wear and tear.”

 Researchers believe that alogia and its symptoms may be due to impairments in a certain area of the brain that processes meaning in language.
 Experts believe the problem is related to the dysfunction of brain circuits in the frontal lobe that eventually causes degeneration of the temporal lobe.